Merge Mansion: Gameplay

-Merge Mansion is a puzzle game where the player completes tasks as the character Maddie whose grandmother (Grandma Ursula) owns the mansion.
+Merge Mansion is a puzzle game where the player completes tasks as the character, Maddie, whose grandmother (Grandma Ursula) owns the mansion.

 The game starts with Grandma Ursula handing Maddie a set of keys, which turn out to unlock the gate of the mansion.
-Maddie has to renovate the surroundings by cleaning and repairing everything or the entire place will be condemned.
-During gameplay you merge existing items and spawn new ones in order to clean up different areas of the mansion.
-As the player unlocks new areas, the story unfolds and Grandma Ursula reveals some of their family mysteries.
+Maddie has to renovate the surroundings by cleaning and repairing everything, or the entire place will be condemned.
+During gameplay, you merge existing items and spawn new ones in order to clean up different areas of the mansion.
+As the player unlocks new areas, the story continues to unfold and Grandma Ursula reveals some of their family mysteries.

 Players need to merge two items to create a brand new, upgraded item.
 These items include tools, furniture, plants, etc. For example, two knives turn into pruning shears, while two lightbulbs make a post light.
-These are some of the things players need to renovate the mansion and progress through the narrative.
+In order to renovate the mansion and progress through the narrative, players need to continue to merge different items such as these.

 Advertisements

 Merge Mansion's advertising campaigns have received notable attention on the internet from famous YouTube content creators, such as Danny Gonzalez and MatPat.
-A series of live-action advertisements were created, hiring Kathy Bates as the actor of Grandma Ursula and Grace Rex as the granddaughter Maddie.
+A series of live-action advertisements were created, hiring Kathy Bates as the actor for Grandma Ursula and Grace Rex as Maddie.
 Bates described the filming experience as "so much fun".
+In early 2023, Merge Mansion started sharing new advertisements, featuring actor Pedro Pascal.
+In the ad, Pascal plays detective Tim Rockford, who's trying to capture a mysterious grandmother who is insinuated to have committed a murderous crime.

 The advertisements were created in collaboration with W+K and were directed by Jim Jenkins.
 All advertising campaigns created have been posted to their YouTube channel, garnering more than 6 million views and 35,000 subscribers in total as of January 5, 2022.
 It is unknown where the ads were filmed, but the mobile game advertisements were set in Montgomery County in Maryland, USA.